pramodboda/JavaScript-Roadmap-2020/14.Events/events.md

 ## Bottom to Top(Event Bubbling)
 The bubbling principle is simple.

-Event Bubbling is the event starts from the **deepest element or target element to its parents, then all its ancestors which are on the way to bottom to top**.
+Event Bubbling is the event starts from the **it first runs the handlers on deepest element or target element to its parents, then all its ancestors which are on the way to bottom to top**.
 At present, all the modern browsers have event bubbling as the default way of event flow.

 Let’s say we have 3 nested elements `FORM > DIV > P` with a handler on each of them:
 ```html